-It tells the story of Russian composer Dimitri Shostakovich and his battle to create art against the background of a totalitarian regime.
-The Noise of Time has a very striking cover, a man in an overcoat carrying an attaché case, looking over his shoulder.
-Barnes has worked with designer Suzanne Dean, Creative Director of Vintage, for twenty years, and as you’ll hear in this exclusive interview, the collaboration has been so fruitful he plans never to let her retire.
-They joined me in the podcast studio.
+Barnes has worked with designer Suzanne Dean, Creative Director of Vintage, for over twenty years, and as you’ll hear in this exclusive interview, the collaboration has been so fruitful he plans never to let her retire.

 Julian and Suzanne, thank you so much for joining me this afternoon.
 Before we started you were both laughing together about how long your creative relationship has lasted?

-SD: Twenty years, which is very unusual I think.
+SD: More than twenty years, which is very unusual I think.